mavoweb/mavue/README.md

 However, it requires a fair bit of JS knowledge to use.
 Even for folks with that, certain things can be cumbersome and repetitive to implement.

-MaVue is a modular collection of Vue helpers (mostly directives and web components) designed to make developing Vue.js apps faster and approachable to a wider audience.
+MaVue is a modular collection of Vue helpers (directives, Vue components and Web components) designed to make developing Vue.js apps faster and approachable to a wider audience.
 They can be used all together, or separately.

 It is inspired by [Mavo](https://mavo.io), our earlier project for developing entire web apps by writing HTML.
-We noticed that several of Mavo's individual functionalities were desirable for developers, but Mavo is all-or-nothing and cannot be used in conjunction with another framework.
+We noticed that several of Mavo's individual functionalities were desirable for developers, but Mavo is all-or-nothing and cannot easily be used in conjunction with another framework.
 Furthermore, Mavo was designed primarily for novices, and its JS API was not as smooth as a JS-first framework.
 With MaVue, we want to bridge this gap, and offer developers of all skill levels the best of both worlds.